kaihuan-huang/Personal-Portfolio-React/README.md

 ## Technologies used

 ```
-  React
+  React.js
   GitHub Pages
   Tailwind CSS

 ```
 ## Questions
 If you have any questions about this projects, please contact me directly at huangkaihuan0216@gmail.com.
  You can view more of my projects at https://github.com/kaihuan-huang.

 ## Made by
 ```